EagleZhen/thought-flow/README.md

 ## Course Project

 This is a course project for CSCI3100 Software Engineering.
-AI tools are used in development and properly acknowledged to maintain academic integrity.
+AI tools are used in development and properly acknowledged per academic integrity requirements.
+See [docs/AI_USAGE.md](docs/AI_USAGE.md) for details.